This section analyzes the previous example in detail to develop a three phase deductive process to develop a mathematical model.

 Text and details

 Let’s revisit the previous example and work through it to get a solution.
 This will help illuminate the reasoning process.
-These three phases of problem solving are (loosely) referred to as mathematical modeling.
+The following three phases of problem solving are (loosely) referred to as mathematical modeling.

 Phase One: Statement and clarification of the problem